HIPAA Privacy Practices

 US Department of Health and Human Services, Hubert H. Humphrey Building

 200 Independence Avenue, S.W.

 We will never retaliate against anyone for filing a complaint.

-If you have questions, would like additional information or assistance, or want to report a problem regarding the handling of your information, please contact the HIPAA Privacy Officer (Director of Corporate Compliance) at 585-658-2828 during our normal business hours.
-Or you may contact the Privacy Officer in writing at: 18 Main St., Mt.
-Morris, NY 14510.
+If you have questions, would like additional information or assistance, or want to report a problem regarding the handling of your information, please contact the HIPAA Privacy Officer Pattie Kepner at 585-589-5516 ext.
+1153 during our normal business hours.